oracle-livelabs/oci/oci-apm-helidon/4-create-second-service/create-second-service.md

  	 ![Cloud Shell](images/6-1-mvn.png " ")

-	>NOTE: If your build fails with an error, run java -version and make sure it points to the JDK 11.
-If it does not return openjdk version"11.0.7", go back to the task 1 in this Lab and re-run the export commands to set the environment variable.
+	>**Note:** If your build fails with an error, run the java -version and make sure it points to JDK 11.
+If it does not return OpenJDK version"11.0.7", go back to task 1 in this Lab and re-run the export commands to set the environment variable.
 This can happen when a session is interrupted during the lab exercise.
 Confirm the java version returns 11.0.7 and re-execute the mvn package command.

   ![Cloud Shell](images/4-1-error-mvn.png " ")